Deep Springs International (DSI)

 See CDC training manual Module 7 for product schematic and training information

-Treats an average family’s water for 6 weeks.
+The product can treat an average family’s water for 6 weeks.

 In conjunction with proper household treatment and storage, tests have shown 80% reduction in water-borne diseases.